 Good Night!
 La Vie en Rose…

 Artichoke Tarte Tatin is perhaps my all time favorite recipe to make and eat.
-I owe my marriage and consequently my son on the merits of this dish.
-I originally developed it while Chef at the infamous Pili Pili restaurant in River North, Chicago for an article appearing in Chef Magazine.
-They were writing a feature on goat cheese and I wanted to do something different.
-After the shoot, I kept refining and updating it and eventually it became our biggest seller.
-I was serving about 72 tarts a night in a 120 seat restaurant.
-The recipe is easy to make but requires some intermediate skills.
-It is a savory play on Tarte Tatin, or caramelized apple tart.
-Try this for lunch with a big green salad and a glass of white wine!…
+I actually owe my marriage and consequently my son to the merits of this dish.
+I originally developed it while Chef at Pili Pili restaurant in River North, Chicago for an article appearing in Chef Magazine.
+They were writing a feature on goat cheese and I wanted to do something a little different.
+After the shoot, I kept refining and updating it and eventually it became our biggest seller, I started serving about 72 tarts a night in a 120 seat restaurant. …